fw22912/COMS20012/docs/exercises/Exercise1.md

 ## Answers
-- **ANS A.1:** Integrity and Availability. **I** because none should be able to alter it in unintended way and **A** because it should be available to the public to see.
-- **ANS A.2:** becuase there will be no signal to get connected to the site if that was the intention of the attacker.
-- **ANS A.3:** a trojan horse can violate all of the CIA, by leaking info,modifying files, and deleting files.
-For AAA, it can sabotage authenticity.

 - **ANS A.4:** CIA- availability, AAA- Accountability.
 - **ANS A.5:** using a encryption scheme that is not public, thinking that no one will break it if they don't know about.
 Anothe example is hard coded secrets in the binary thinking that no one will know about them.
 - **ANS A.6:** It is simple desigin, thus *economy of mechanism* prnciple is followed.
 However, proprietary encryption shceme is a bad idea (*Open design* principle).
 Protecting it with a PIN is good (confidentiality and Assurance).
 However, 4-digit PIN may be a weak protection.